Cheapest Investment Platforms

 What is the cheapest investment platform in the UK?

-For a regular investor in ETFs or shares, the fee-free platforms (Trading 212, InvestEngine, Freetrade, IG, Lightyear, Prosper) are cheapest at £0 a year, at any pot size.
+For a regular investor in ETFs or shares, the commission-free platforms (Trading 212, InvestEngine, Freetrade, IG, Lightyear, Prosper) are cheapest at £0 a year, at any pot size.
 Among platforms that charge, the cheapest depends on your pot size and how often you trade.

 Is the cheapest platform the best one for me?